BMedSci, FNS, MB ChB

 Quantification of Parkinson's Disease

-Max is an academic junior doctor interested in neurosurgery, artificial intelligence, space medicine, and rare diseases.
+Max is an academic doctor in neurosurgery, artificial intelligence, space medicine, and rare diseases.
 He trained in medicine at Bristol (clinical) and Oxford (academic), and is currently working towards DPhil in Clinical Neurosciences.
 His academic work focuses on objective quantification of neurological disorders, treatment for rare parkinsonian diseases and the use of AI in clinical practice.
-He’s been recognised for several clinical, academic and teaching achievements, including National Clinical Neurosciences Award, Harvey Cushing Gold Medal, BGS and Wellcome Trust scholarships.
+He’s been recognised for several clinical, academic and teaching achievements, including National Clinical Neurosciences Award, Harvey Cushing Gold Medal, BGS, Arctic Medicine, and Wellcome Trust scholarships.

 Neuroscience is not all about a shaking arm or a spastic muscle.
 Behind every Parkinson's disease, there is a unique and infinitely interesting person, who experiences a wide range of symptoms in their very own, inimitable way.

 Sometimes the intricate function of the brain goes wrong.
-My research is aiming to find where that fault is and how to fix it.
-I want to produce better ways of assessing Parkinsonian diseases, looking behind the scenes to appreciate the whole picture: track down the disorder in movement, cognition, memory, and executive function.
+My research focuses on finding where that fault is and how to fix it.
+I want to achieve this by blending engineering and medicine to produce technological solutions that can assess Parkinsonian diseases in terms of movement, cognition, memory, and executive function.

-Our group achieves that by inviting the participants to perform a battery of physical, memory, and eye movement exercises.
-The data output is then analysed to work out patterns, correlations, and new methods of assessment.
+Our group achieves that by developing a battery of physical, memory, and eye movement exercises using wearable sensors and body trackers.
+The data output is then analysed to work out patterns, correlations, and new methods of assessment, which will eventually replace human examination in clinic.

 Licence to Practice